 After clearing up the remnants of lunch and putting the cooler away, Travis and Ben joined Katy on the ridge.
 Their snowboarding continued, but they no longer bothered themselves with proper techniques, just had a good time with it.
 Although Ben stumbled and plummeted several more times, it didn’t disappoint him nearly as much as it had earlier in the day.
 Perhaps he, too, had matured a fraction.
 Eventually, he excused himself to wander off into the forest in search of his own tree.
 Snow from the higher elevation finally descended, and large, fluffy flakes swirled silently through the air, playfully surrounding him as he climbed up through a large grove of Englemann spruce.

 From within his pant pocket, his mobile phone buzzed.
 Fishing it out, he saw that it was Audra.
-“Hey there,” she said when he answered, her voice decidedly more chipper than it had been in the morning.
+“Hey there,” she said when he answered.
+Her voice was far more chipper than it had been in the morning.
 “We’re taking a tour around Salida with Travis’ mom.
 Cute town.
 She’s showing us the gallery where she sells her pottery.
 I’m thinking of getting something for Mom and Dad.
 Souvenir-type thing.”